-Maria Elena Salerno is a research fellow in Economics and Law at the School of Economics and Management, University of Siena.
-She has a degree in Economics and Banking, a postgraduate diploma in Banking Economics and Law (scuola di specializzazione in discipline bancarie), and she holds a post-graduate research grant (assegno di ricerca) in Law and Economics, and the ASN as associate professor (IUS/05).
+Maria Elena Salerno is an associate professor in Economics and Law at the School of Economics and Management, Law and Business Studies Department of the University of Siena.
+She has a degree in Economics and Banking, a postgraduate diploma in Banking Economics and Law (scuola di specializzazione in discipline bancarie), she holds a post-graduate research grant (assegno di ricerca) in Law and Economics, and the ASN as associate professor (IUS/05).
 She has run courses on banking and financial law subjects since 2001.
-Due to her academic publications, in 2017 and 2019 she received three research grants (MIUR and DISAG).
-She performs several institutional roles at the University of Siena: member of the Commissione Ricerca and the Commissione AQR, member of the Commissione riesame (master of science in Finance).
-She is also a member of the editorial boards of “IANUS” and “Diritto della banca e del mercato finanziario”.
-She is a member of the "Economic Law Scolars” Association” (ADDE).
+Her academic publications focus on banking supervision, pension funds, banking corporate governance, international financial governance, and financial investor protection.
+She has several institutional roles at the University of Siena (member of the Commissione Ricerca and the Commissione AQR).
+She is also a member of the teaching board of the PH.D. "diritto ed economia della società digitale" (UNINETTUNO) and the editorial board of “IANUS” and “Diritto della banca e del mercato finanziario”.
+She has been a member of the "Economic Law Scolars” Association" (ADDE) since its inception.

 SALERNO MARIA ELENA

-San Francesco building, on the first floor, room n.
+San Francesco building, first floor, room n.
 23

 Knowledge of basic principles of Public law, Company law, Banking and Financial Law

 Objectives of and Rationale for Financial Regulation

 - International Standards Setting Bodies: structure and mandate